Chart Color Schemes

 An assessment of population growth drivers in Burnside - Wattle Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Based on AreaSearch's analysis, Burnside - Wattle Park's population is around 20,077 as of Nov 2025.
-This reflects an increase of 1,011 people (5.3%) since the 2021 Census, which reported a population of 19,066 people.
+This reflects an increase of 1,011 people since the 2021 Census, which reported a population of 19,066 people.
 The change is inferred from the estimated resident population of 20,045 from the ABS as of June 2024 and an additional 49 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,776 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Burnside - Wattle Park's 5.3% growth since the 2021 census exceeded the SA3 area (5.1%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 93.9% of overall population gains during recent periods.
+This level of population equates to a density ratio of 1,776 persons per square kilometer.
+Burnside - Wattle Park's growth rate of 5.3% since the 2021 census exceeded the SA3 area's growth rate of 5.1%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 93.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, a population increase just below the median of statistical areas analysed by AreaSearch is expected, with the area expected to expand by 1,354 persons to 2041 based on the latest population numbers, recording a gain of 6.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median is expected for Burnside - Wattle Park.
+The area is expected to expand by 1,354 persons to reach a total population of approximately 21,431 by 2041 based on the latest annual ERP population numbers, reflecting an overall gain of 6.6% over the 17-year period.

 Frequently Asked Questions - Population